amadeuio/battleship/README.md

 ## Features

-The app has been built to be very easy to use
+The app has been built to be very user friendly.

 **Ship Placements**

-- Randomly shuffle ship placements
+- Random shuffle as much as you want
-- Drag & drop for positioning
+- Drag-and-drop for positioning
 - Click to switch orientation
-- If a ship is placed on an invalid position, instead of throwing an error or not doing anything, the UI cleverly places it in the closest valid position available
+- If a ship is placed on an invalid position, instead of throwing an error or not doing anything, the UI cleverly places it in a close valid position available

 **Quick Start**

-- Start playing in seconds with just two Enter key presses if you don't care about ship placements
+- Start playing in seconds with just two Enter key presses if you don't care about customizing ship placement

 **Visual UI**

-- Animations and disctintive colors for the different game events ensures the user understands what's going on
+- Animations and disctintive colors for the different events make the game easy to follow and understand

+**Responsiveness**

+- The game adapts to various screen sizes: desktop, tablet and mobile

 ## Tech Stack